 If the results come out negative, the test didn’t find COVID in your body, and you might have a lower risk of spreading the disease.
 It’s worth noting that these at-home antigen tests generally aren’t as accurate as PCR tests, for example, which are processed by laboratories.
 So if you think you got a false negative, the government suggests testing again within a few days, leaving at least 24 hours between tests.

-This story was originally published on March 19, 2022.
+This story has been updated.
+It was originally published on March 19, 2022.